-1 Million valid votes for Save Bees and Farmers
+1 Million valid votes for Save Bees and Farmers - make them count!

 1,2 Million European Citizens voted for an end to the toxic pesticide era, for restoration of biodiversity and rewarding farmers to work with nature.
 Out of these votes 89% - 1,1 Million - were validated by the authorities: name, address of residence, date of birth or ID number matched with the official registration.
 Eleven countries reached the minimum threshold.
 So the criteria for a successful ECI were met: over 1 Million valid votes from at least 7 countries that reach the minimum threshold.